How to Merge Duplicate Salesforce Contacts, Accounts, Leads, Opportunities, and Other Record Types

 A field must be added on the Simple tab before it can be configured on the Advanced or Conditions tabs.

-See the Duplicate Identification Rules Reference below for a complete breakdown of every option.
+See the Duplicate Identification Rules reference for a complete breakdown of every option.

 Step 2 displays all duplicate groups identified in Step 1, allowing you to review and verify the matches before proceeding.
 Records that match your Step 1 criteria are automatically clustered into duplicate groups — each group represents a single entity and shows how many duplicate records it contains.
 For example, three records for the same person would appear as a single duplicate group containing three records.